jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 I believe this is required for analytics purposes.

 You will also need to manually copy the SKMaps.zip file to your assets folder, with a build configuration of an Android asset.
 The zip is available in the Android SDK from [Skobbler](http://developer.skobbler.com/support#download).
 See the demo app for a working example.

+## Additions ##

+I'm looking to add `async/await` methods ontop of the existing Java interface callbacks to make things cleaner and more .NET friendly.
+I've added an untested implementation for nearby searches and will be adding more soon.

+    try
+    {
+    	var searchManager = new SKSearchManager(); //No listener needed in the constructor for async calls;
+    	IList<SKSearchResult> results = await searchManager.NearbySearchAsync(searchObj);
+    }
+    catch(Exception)
+    {
+    	//Catch invalid status' & other exceptions here.
+    }

 ## License ##
 Bindings provided under the MIT license.
 See LICENSE for details.